 Any criminal conviction can have serious and life-long implications.Today's job market is incredibly competitive - a criminal conviction, however inconsequential or seemingly irrelevant, can be the difference between a dream job and unemployment.
 Additionally, a criminal conviction can have an effect on your ability to get Federal Student Loans, housing, a professional license, security clearance, etc. It is understandable that one of the most common questions I get is about "expunging" or erasing a criminal conviction.

 Unfortunately, in this digital era, you are never going to get all records from a case completely removed from the public eye; anything that was once on the internet is always going to be there.
 Now I am willing to bet this is a little disappointing, most people who are interested in expungement want their conviction “completely off” their record - as if it never occurred.
 This is just not going to happen.
 Additionally, even if you could erase all the records for the internet, Idaho, unlike many other states, doesn't have a mechanism to do this (call you local state legislator to complain, not me).
-A search for your case on the Idaho State Repository, now becoming iCourts, will always show a record of your case.
+A search for your case on iCourts, will always show a record of your case.

 The only exception to this rule is if the court has sealed the case.
 Generally, Idaho courts are unwilling to seal a case except under very rare circumstances.
 Most of the time this is limited to juvenile or certain domestic relations cases unless the defendant can show some dire reason for the case to be sealed.